ravirun/misfit-ravi/README.md

 ## Topic Overview

-An evergreen satirical exploration designed for mega creator (1m+ followers), focusing on why progress comes with chaos.
+An evergreen satirical exploration designed for mega creator (1m+ followers), focusing on the irony of tech-solutions becoming tech-problems.

 ---